learn-co-curriculum/phrg-js-refactoring-and-design-patterns-testing-with-spies-readme/README.md

 Obviously, the real Sinon.js spies are a lot more complicated than this implementation since they have a lot more functionality, but this is basically how it works!

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-refactoring-and-design-patterns-testing-with-spies-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-refactoring-and-design-patterns-testing-with-spies-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.
 <p data-visibility='hidden'>PHRG JavaScript Spies</p>